-First of all, notice that these deterministic trends are more complex at the beginning of the sample.
-For instance, the predictable component of the investment-to-GDP ratio fluctuates substantially between 1955 and 1970, more so than in the rest of the sample.
 In addition to exhibiting this marked temporal heterogeneity (Sims, 2000), the deterministic component also seems to explain a large share of the variation of these time series.
 Consistent with theory, this feature is most evident for the case of persistent series without (or with little) drift, such as hours, inflation, the interest rate or the investment-to-GDP ratio.
-For instance, the estimated model implies that most of the hump-shaped low-frequency behavior of the interest rate was due to deterministic factors, and was thus predictable since as far back as 1955 for a person with the knowledge of the VAR coefficients.
-And so was the fact that interest rates would become extremely low around 2010.
+For instance, the estimated model implies that most of the hump-shaped low-frequency behavior of the federal funds rate was due to deterministic factors, and was thus predictable since as far as 1955 for a person with the knowledge of the VAR coefficients.
+And so was the fact that interest rates would hit the zero lower bound around 2010.

 Most economists would be skeptical of this likely spurious explanatory power of deterministic trends, and may want to downplay it when conducting inference.
 In principle, "one way to accomplish this is to use priors favoring pure unit-root low frequency behavior" (Sims, 2000, pp. 451), according to which implausibly precise long-term forecasts are unlikely.
 However, it is not obvious how to formulate such a prior.
-For example, the undesirable properties of the deterministic component persist even when using the popular Minnesota prior, which is centered on the assumption that all variables in the VAR are random walks with drift (Litterman, 1979, see also appendix B for a detailed description).
-When the tightness of this prior is set to conventional values in the literature (see appendix C), the implied deterministic components are similar to those of the flat-prior case, as shown by the dashed lines in figure 2.1.
+For example, the undesirable properties of the deterministic component persist even when using the popular Minnesota prior with conventional tightness (Litterman, 1979, Sims and Zha, 1998, see appendix C), as shown in figure 2.1.
 In the next section we detail our specific proposal regarding how to address this problem.